 Natchez is a medium-sized city located in the state of Mississippi.
 With a population of 15,128 people and nine constituent neighborhoods, Natchez is the 25th largest community in Mississippi.

-Natchez is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Natchez is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Natchez is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Natchez who work in sales jobs (13.03%), office and administrative support (12.04%), and management occupations (10.12%).
+There are especially a lot of people living in Natchez who work in sales jobs (12.78%), office and administrative support (11.05%), and management occupations (10.03%).

-The education level of Natchez citizens is a little higher than the average for US cities and towns: 21.89% of adults in Natchez have at least a bachelor's degree.
+The citizens of Natchez are slightly better educated than the national average of 21.84% for all cities and towns, with 23.44% of adults in Natchez having a bachelor's degree or advanced degree.

 Natchez is an extremely ethnically-diverse city.
 The people who call Natchez home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Natchez residents report their race to be Black or African-American, followed by White.
-Important ancestries of people in Natchez include German, Irish, French , and Italian.
+Important ancestries of people in Natchez include German, English, Italian, and French .

 The most common language spoken in Natchez is English.
-Other important languages spoken here include Spanish and Vietnamese.
+Other important languages spoken here include Spanish and Korean.